Lednerb/bilberry-hugo-theme/v4-README.md

 ### Estimated Reading Time

 To show an article's estimated reading time, set the `showReadingTime` parameter to `true` in the `config.toml` file.
-You can override the estimated reading time by setting article's `readingTime` front matter variable to a value you want.
+You can override the estimated reading time by setting the article's `readingTime` front matter variable to a value you want.
 If you set this variable to `0`, the reading time will not be shown.

 ```